TriticeaeToolbox/breedbase.R/README.md

 my_cross_pedigree <- Pedigree(my_cross, female_parent = jerry, male_parent = caledonia)
 ```

+**Note:** The **T3/Wheat** breedbase instance is planning on keeping pedigree information stored as an unparsed
+purdy pedigree string (at least until we have time to try to parse purdy pedigrees into parents).
+The purdy
+pedigree string will be stored as an optional property (`purdy_pedigree`) of the Accession and can be added to
+the Accession upload template.

 #### Creating Upload Templates

 Once you have one or more objects of a particular Class (such as a vector of `Accession`s or a `Pedigree`) you can